zaxor0/zwerchhau/into-the-war/basic.md

 ## Light and Vision
 - Scopes and Binoculars easily let someone see **twice** as far as normal.
 - At night, you can see **half** as far as normal.
-- At night, Scopes and Binoculars easily let someone see a normal distance..
+- At night, Scopes and Binoculars easily let someone see a normal distance.
-- Someone creating a light at night (lighting a cigarette or torch) is an easy target.
+- Someone creating a light at night (e.g. lighting a cigarette) is an easy target.

 ## Luck Rolls
 - Sometimes you’ll want an element of randomness without rolling a Save, particularly in situations dictated by luck or those that fall outside of the three Ability Scores.